kubernetes/website/content/en/blog/_posts/2020-09-02-scaling-kubernetes-networking-endpointslices.md

 Consider an example where a Service is backed by 15 pods.
 We'd end up with a single Endpoints resource that tracked all of them.
 If EndpointSlices were configured to store 5 endpoints each, we'd end up with 3 different EndpointSlices:
 ![EndpointSlices](/images/blog/2020-09-02-scaling-kubernetes-networking-endpointslices/endpoint-slices.png)

-By default, EndpointSlices will store as many as 100 endpoints each, though this can be configured with the --max-endpoints-per-slice flag on kube-controller-manager.
+By default, EndpointSlices  store as many as 100 endpoints each, though this can be configured with the `--max-endpoints-per-slice` flag on kube-controller-manager.

 ## EndpointSlices provide 10x scalability improvements
 This API dramatically improves networking scalability.
 Now when a Pod is added or removed, only 1 small EndpointSlice needs to be updated.
 This difference becomes quite noticeable when hundreds or thousands of Pods are backing a single Service.